'Jurriaan' Throws His Toys Out Of the Pram

 There is a sense in which Wittgenstein is just as tyrannical and totalitarian as a Stalinist bureaucrat, insofar as he seeks to impose criteria for meaningfulness, ruling out vast swathes of meaning and ruling in others, according to the logical rules, he, Wittgenstein, has devised for it.
 In contrast, the root meaning of dialectics is dialogue (Greek: dialogos).
 If you enter into dialogue about the meaning of dialectics, you have already conceded that dialectics is meaningful in some way, and therefore can be meaningfully questioned, and in that sense you have lost your argument about the claim that it is meaningless already at the start.
 But if you simultaneously deny dialectics can be meaningful under any conditions, i.e. you accept this proposition explicitly or implicitly as a tautology, you simultaneously rule out any genuine dialogue about it.
 That is an eminently "dialectical" contradiction of your own thinking: your attempt at "dialogue" consists of denying the validity and meaningfulness of what your partner in dialogue about dialectics has to say, generating mere irritation.

-2) I have nowhere said that dialectics is 'meaningless' (although I have asserted it contains meaningless terms) -- what I have alleged is that it makes no sense at all, and what 'Jurriaan' has posted in return merely conforms that judgement -- for not even 'he' can tell us what the phrase "dialectical contradiction" means -- and neither can anyone else!
+2) I have nowhere said that dialectics is 'meaningless' (although I have asserted it contains meaningless terms) -- what I have alleged is that it makes no sense at all, and what Jurriaan has posted in return amply confirms that judgement -- for not even he (our very own Guru-in-Waiting) can tell us what the phrase "dialectical contradiction" means -- and neither can anyone else!

-'Jurriaan's' confusion clearly arises from the fact that, all along, 'he' has run together "meaningless", "nonsensical" and "senseless", compounded by the fact that 'he' won't be told -- 'he' is too busy waffling.
+Meaning and sense for Wittgensteinian were totally different concepts as we have seen.
+Jurriaan's confusion clearly arises from the fact that all along he has run together "meaningless", "nonsensical" and "senseless", errors compounded by the fact that he won't be told -- he is far too busy waffling.

 But, what about this?